getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 [{% asset js-index/automatically-capture-errors.png alt="Stack trace of a captured error" %}]({% asset js-index/automatically-capture-errors.png @path %})

-Browsers take security measures when serving script files from different origins.
-To ensure errors are routed to Sentry, configure CORS headers, and add appropriate script attributes.
+Note: Browsers may take security measures when serving script files from different origins that can block error reporting.
+If you find errors are not being reported accurately, please see the troubleshooting section on [Cross-Origin Resource Sharing (CORS)](#cors-attributes-and-headers).

 ### Manually Capture Errors
 In most situations, you can capture errors manually with `captureException()`.